jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (a) every reference to a taxpayer or a person were a reference to a borrower; and (b) every reference to the assessment and levy of income tax or tax were a reference to the assessment and levy of a repayment obligation; and
-  (c) every reference to income tax were a reference to a repayment obligation; and (d) every reference to a return were a reference to, as applicable, a declaration of adjusted net income or a notification of a borrower's annual gross income and annual total deductions under section 114.
+  (c) every reference to income tax were a reference to a repayment obligation; and (d) every reference to a return were a reference to, as applicable, a declaration of adjusted net income or a notification of a borrower's adjusted net income under section 114.

 ### Subpart 2 — Miscellaneous matters